 Innovations in the Late Classical Flute

 In the late Classical Era, flute makers started to add more keys to the flute.
-One might think that additional keys would be to make the instrument easier to play, and in some ways it does.
-The additional keys, however, served mainly to allow the tone of all notes of the flute to sound more evenly.
+One might think that additional keys would be to make the instrument easier to play technically, and in some ways it does.
+The additional keys, however, served mainly to allow the tone of all notes of the flute to sound more even.